 - The username and password setup when creating the container

-- The fully qualified domain name (FQDN) which can be found in the ‘Overview’ of the container
+- The fully qualified domain name (FQDN) can be found in the ‘Overview’ of the container

-- Requirements within your organisation will determine where these services are created in your network
+- Requirements within your organization will determine where these services are created in your network

 - If you are deploying containers into an Azure Virtual Network, you must add a service endpoint to your Azure Storage Account